Skip to main content

 The lipids we consume, including those from carrier oils, directly influence the composition of cell membranes throughout the body.
 These membranes are not static structures; they are dynamic platforms where hormones bind to receptors, initiating cascades of intracellular events.
 A membrane rich in appropriate fatty acids can enhance receptor sensitivity, allowing cells to respond more effectively to hormonal signals.

 For example, certain fatty acids found in carrier oils, such as monounsaturated fatty acids (MUFAs) and specific polyunsaturated fatty acids (PUFAs), contribute to membrane fluidity.
-This fluidity is essential for the proper functioning of membrane-bound proteins, including and ion channels.
+This fluidity is essential for the proper functioning of membrane-bound proteins, including hormone receptors and ion channels.

 A rigid membrane, perhaps due to an excess of saturated fats or trans fats, can hinder the conformational changes required for receptor activation, thereby dampening cellular communication.
 This highlights how dietary choices, including the selection of carrier oils, can subtly yet significantly impact long-term cellular and tissue vitality.